JSN190/LightPoll-Web/README.md

 ### Output

 Webpack will build your static assets to the directory `/dist`.
-Everything needed to deploy to a production server will be available there.
+All resources needed to deploy to a production server can be copied over from this directory.

 ## License
 ```